abrelsfo/Dodge/README.md

 # MeteorReboot2.0
 Recreated a game I helped make in high school with a few extra features that weren't in the original.

+**How To Play**<br>
-Use the Left and Right arrow keys to move.
+Left and Right arrow keys to move.

+Each block that you miss is one point

-The white blocks are 2x score and stack
+White blocks are 2x score multipliers that stack

-The red blocks speed up the falling blocks
+Red blocks speed up the falling blocks

-The blue blocks draw lines from from each falling block to your block
+Blue blocks draw lines from your block to each falling block

-Dodge the purple blocks at all time.
+Dodge the purple blocks.

-press esc to quit
+Esc to quit

+**Installation**<br>
-Uses python 2.7
+Uses python 2.7 but should be compatible for python 3.3

-This program needs openCV and Numpy to run.
-You can download OpenCV from this [link](http://opencv.org/downloads.html)
+This program needs openCV, lazyflow, and Numpy to run.

-Numpy you can use pip -install numpy and that should be all you need.
+You can download OpenCV from this [link](http://opencv.org/downloads.html)<br>
+Use pip -install numpy to install numpy<br>

-The filelocking module can be found on github [here](https://github.com/ilastik/lazyflow/blob/master/lazyflow/utility/fileLock.py)
+The lazyflow module can be found on github [here](https://github.com/ilastik/lazyflow/blob/master/lazyflow/utility/fileLock.py)

-Change the path under the highscores function to your local directory.
+Under the highscores function you will need to change the path directory to your own.<br>

-Lastly create a highscores txt file in the directory you chose
+Lastly create a highscores.txt file in the directory you chose